 For the cinnamon frosting:

-- Beat cream cheese and butter in a medium bowl until smooth and creamy.
+- Beat 8 ounces cream cheese and ½ cup unsalted butter in a medium bowl until smooth and creamy.

-- Add half of the powdered sugar amount and the cinnamon.
+- Add 1 ½ cups powdered sugar and 1 teaspoon ground cinnamon.
 Mix well.

-- Add more sugar until it’s a thick consistency.
+- Add the rest of the 1 ½ cups of sugar as needed, until you have a thick, pipeable consistency.
 Don’t add too much before trying it out and making sure you can pipe it easily.
+You might not use all of the powdered sugar.

-- If the frosting is too loose, add more sugar, a tablespoon at a time.
+- Add ¼ teaspoon vanilla.
+If the frosting is too loose, add more sugar, a tablespoon at a time.

 - Frost cupcakes right before serving them and sprinkle with cinnamon sugar (mix 1 tablespoon regular or brown sugar and ½ teaspoon cinnamon in a small bowl) or just cinnamon if you want to.